Skip to main content

 Measure Marketing ROI

 "We spent $500 on ads last month and added $800 in new MRR.
-That's a 60% return in month one alone."
+That's a 60% return in the first month."

 Plan for Growth

-"We're growing 5% month-over-month.
+"We're growing 5% month over month.
 At this rate, we'll double in 14 months."

 Know Your Business Value

 "Our MRR is $15,000.
-At a 3x ARR multiple, we're worth $540,000."
+At a 3x ARR multiple, we're worth about $540,000."

 Understanding MRR Types

-Once you're tracking basic MRR, you can break it down further:
+Once you're tracking basic MRR, you can break it down further.

-Revenue from brand-new customers this month.
+New MRR is revenue from brand-new customers this month.

 Net New MRR = New MRR + Expansion MRR - Contraction MRR - Churned MRR